guillemvidal/website/content/authors/admin/_index.md

 ## About Me

 I’m a social scientist working at the intersection of political economy and public policy.
-My focus is on producing **actionable research to inform governments and institutions**.
+My focus is on producing **actionable research to inform governments and institutions**, especially on inequality, welfare, and socioeconomic policy.

 I’ve worked in both academia and the public sector, including roles at the Generalitat de Catalunya, the Spanish government, and the European Commission.

 I hold a Ph.D. in Social and Political Sciences from the European University Institute, with a background in economics and international relations.
-My research has been published in leading journals such as West European Politics, Party Politics and Cambridge University Press.
+My research has been published in leading outlets such as the *Journal of European Social Policy*, *European Journal of Political Research*, and by *Cambridge University Press*.